benlyazid/keyEffect/README.md

 ## HOW TO CHANGE THE EFFECT
 - macOS : ⇧ + ⌘ + P
 - Linux / Windows : Shift + Alt + P
-- type Choose key sound effect in input field
+- types electSound in input field

 Finally select your sound effect and enjoy your free mechanichal keyboard